mnemnion/orb/doc/md/knit/knitter.md

 ## Design
    =grym invert= is an isolated module.
-It's a shim; if better tools succeeds, we'll stop using it withing the Arc in fairly short order.
+It's a shim; if better tools succeeds, we'll stop using it within the Arc in fairly short order.

  =grym knit=, by contrast, is part of the core system.
 Software tends to stick around, and a Grimoire is a language-as-in-human-language